Recent Poll Shows Public Support for Ending the Sale of Flavored Tobacco Products

 youth (ages 12-17) who smoke use menthol cigarettes

-There are now over 15,000 flavored tobacco products on the market.
+There are too many flavored tobacco products on the market.

 Winter Menthol.
 Peppermint Mocha.
 Cherry Crush.
 Banana Blast.
 Pop Tart.
 Cotton Candy.
 Flavored tobacco products, including cigarettes, cigars, chewing tobacco, and e-cigarettes, undermine Maine’s efforts to reduce youth tobacco use.
 While almost all e-cigarettes contain nicotine, more than half of Maine youth who use e-cigarettes say they think it’s just harmless flavoring.